 - Add the coconut flour, lemon juice,, vanilla and baking powder into the egg yolk mixture and stir thoroughly.

 - Gently fold the egg whites into the flour mixture.

 - Pour the cake mixture into the prepared tin and bake for 15-20 minutes until firm and golden.

-- Allow to cool.
+- Set aside to cool.

-- Eat and enjoy!
+- Slice, eat and enjoy!